-Urban fox problems are always going to be a emotive subject, however when it comes to safety, sometimes the situation has to be controlled and one of our recent jobs was a perfect example where a fox was causing fear and danger in a school play ground.
+Urban fox problems are always going to be an emotive subject.
+However, when it comes to safety, sometimes the situation has to be controlled and fox removal is the way to go!
+One of our recent jobs was a perfect example where a fox was causing fear and danger in a school playground.

 What You Need to Know About Foxes

 Fox reproduction.
 They breed once a year and during mating season you can hear there screams at night, this happens between the months of December and February.
 Foxes have their cubs around March/ April time.
 The cubs will venture out of the den about May time.